fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 > **NB:** Since the typings are only used before compilation, the typings are not needed in the production build and they should *always* be in the devDependencies of the package.json.

-Since the global variable *process* is defined by Node itself, we get its typings from the package *@types/node*.
+Since the global variable *process* is defined by the Node itself, we get its typings from the package *@types/node*.

 Since version 10.0 *ts-node* has defined *@types/node* as a [peer dependency](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#peerdependencies).
 If the version of npm is at least 7.0, the peer dependencies of a project are automatically installed by npm.
 If you have an older npm, the peer dependency must be installed explicitly: